REF2021

 In REF2021 79% of our submission was classified as internationally recognised, internationally excellent and world leading.

-The data assessed is associated with research from all independent and research academic staff, focussed on three components: outputs (articles, chapters, monographs, performances), impact (benefit of research to society) and environment (strategy for growing and supporting research).
-Academic disciplines are grouped into Units of Assessments (UoAs), with HEIs deciding which Units of Assessment they submit to.
+The research that is assessed is from all independent and research academic staff, divided into three components: outputs (articles, chapters, monographs, performances), impact (benefit of research to society) and environment (strategy for growing and supporting research).
+Academic disciplines/subject areas are grouped into Units of Assessments (UoAs), with HEIs deciding which Units of Assessment they submit to.

-This data is assessed by expert panels of academics and research users, and the results of the assessment are presented as a ‘quality profile’ showing the percentage of research at five quality ratings: 4* (world-leading), 3* (internationally excellent), 2* (internationally recognised), 1* (nationally recognised) to unclassified.
+This research is assessed by expert panels of academics and research users, and the results of the assessment are presented as a ‘quality profile’ showing the percentage of research at five quality ratings: 4* (world-leading), 3* (internationally excellent), 2* (internationally recognised), 1* (nationally recognised) to unclassified (not meeting the 1* level).

-The Code of Practice covers the process for determining staff eligibility for submission to the REF and the selection of outputs for the submission.
+• Each HEI was required to provide a code of practice detailing the process for determining staff eligibility for submission to the REF and the selection of outputs for the submission.

-The Code of Practice has been approved and published by UKRI, this is the final version and incorporates all changes required in light of Covid-19 and the extension of the REF submission date to 31 March 2021.
+• The Code of Practice was approved and published by UKRI, this is the final version and incorporates all changes required in light of Covid-19 and the extension of the REF submission date to 31 March 2021.